circleci-petri/rule-tool/PROBLEM_STATEMENT.md

 # PROBLEM

+IMPORTANT: THIS DOCUMENT IS MAINTAINED BY HUMAN ONLY

 ## The Personal

 * Assumes working with cursor - which doesn't yet have a way to define a 'global' rule repository